H3D-AstroA1/azure-cross-tenant-log-collection-guide/azure-cross-tenant-log-collection-guide.md

 ---

-## Step 4: Configure Resource Diagnostic Logs
+## Step 4: Configure Virtual Machine Diagnostic Logs

-Resource diagnostic logs capture data plane operations for Azure resources.
-This step covers configuring diagnostic settings using ARM templates (recommended) and PowerShell scripts.
+Virtual Machine diagnostic logs capture performance metrics, Windows Event Logs, and Linux Syslog data.
+This step covers configuring the Azure Monitor Agent (AMA) and Data Collection Rules (DCR) using ARM templates.

+> **Note:** Virtual Machines require a different approach than other Azure resources.
+Instead of diagnostic settings, VMs use the Azure Monitor Agent with Data Collection Rules to collect logs and metrics.

-### 4.1 Virtual Machines
+### 4.1 Overview

+For VMs, you need to:
+1. **Create a Data Collection Rule (DCR)** - Defines what data to collect and where to send it
+2. **Install the Azure Monitor Agent** - Collects data from the VM
+3. **Associate the VM with the DCR** - Links the VM to the data collection configuration

+### 4.2 ARM Template for Data Collection Rule

 For VMs, you need to install the Azure Monitor Agent and configure Data Collection Rules (DCR).

-#### 4.1.1 ARM Template for Data Collection Rule (Recommended)
+#### 4.2.1 ARM Template for Data Collection Rule (Recommended)

 Create a file named `data-collection-rule.json`: